-We remember many comic characters for their iconic nature.
-And sometimes we recall a run of particular comic book for its lasting impact on a character’s story.
-Occasionally, there will even be a single comic issue that stands out for because it introduces a character or has a meaningful plot twist or cliffhanger.
+Some comic characters have reached the status of icon.
+Sometimes a run of particular comic book becomes iconic for its lasting impact on a character’s story.
+Occasionally, there will even be a single comic issue that stands out above all others because it introduces a character or has a meaningful plot twist or cliffhanger.

 Then…on those rare occasions that are like gazing on a pristine white unicorn, we catch a glimpse of a single comic book panel that is so perfect and meaningful that it is fair to say it takes on ‘iconic’ status.